Constantine-M/job4j_todo/README.md

 - delete task
 - display only completed tasks/only new tasks/all tasks attached to user
 - set priority for different task
+- set categories (task can have more than one category if you need)
+- set time zone upon registration

 In this project we applied the Command pattern to simplify out code.